nirlipo/planning-visualisation/Docs/Deployment Guide.md

 **Deployment Server Requirement**

-Our current deployment server is a Linux OS family member - Ubuntu.
+The deployment server used in developnet is a Linux OS family member - Ubuntu.
 This section covers the minimum hardware requirements for these deployment servers.

 **Ubuntu Desktop Edition**